ExplicitlyImplicit/AspNetCore.Mvc.FluentActions/README.md

 The title can be used for generating different kinds of documentation for your project.

-Take a look at the `Configure` statement to set titles of multiple actions.
+Take a look at the `Configure` statement to set title of multiple actions.

 ### Description of Fluent Action